Vision & Values

 Grow through learning.

-As Jesus taught love is at the heart of what we believe here at Dagenham Park Church of England School.
-Just like the Good Samaritan (Luke 10:25-37), we believe that humanity and kindness is fundamental to creating a cohesive and loving community.
+Guided by the parable of the Good Samaritan (Luke 10:25-37), we believe that kindness and humanity are fundamental to creating a loving and cohesive community.

 Grow through embracing our opportunities.